jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 - include page in sidebar when only have a `.composition` file (like when demonstrating some `.ts` helper function)
 - don't include Kitbook route files in the sidebar when using Kitbook by itself for a component library (like svelte-pieces)
 - sidebar isn't truly alphabetical if there are varieties of file types
-- learn why import.meta.hot.on('kitbook:route-to-edited-file') in Layout.svelte only fires the first time a file is changed and not on subsequent changes (of any file)
+- learn why import.meta.hot.on('to-kitbook:route-to-edited-file') in Layout.svelte only fires the first time a file is changed and not on subsequent changes (of any file)

 ## Helpful Future Inspiration